Insopitus/TROY/README.md

 ## What do I want to achieve?

 Nothing too serious.
 I'm not willing to write a lib as great as Threejs.
 That would take years of hard work.
 I do this just for fun.
 So the job right now is basic - to draw a cube with light and shading with a mouse-controled camera.
-New features would be added as I learn more of WebGL and get enough time.
+New features would be added as I learn more of WebGL and get enough time then.